Should I Become a Certified Office Manager?

 Step 1: Complete an Associate's Degree Program

 A minimum of some college coursework or an associate's degree in a business related discipline is usually required to become a certified office manager.
 An associate's degree program typically covers areas like business theory, communication, law, management and computer systems.
 Math, accounting, economics, human resources and information management are other areas of study.
 These programs help prepare for entry-level employment in an office setting.

-- Take classes in office skills to prepare for employment.
+- Take classes in office skills.
 Prospective certified office managers can build their professional skills while earning an associate's degree by completing courses such as office procedures, business communication, speech and computer literacy.

 Step 2: Gain Work Experience

-According to the U.S. Bureau of Labor Statistics (BLS), business office managers, or administrative services managers, are responsible for effective planning, coordinating and directing support staff in an office environment.
-The BLS also stated that office managers must have related work experience in areas like leadership, purchasing, sales and contract administration, depending on the organization they manage.
+Business office managers, or administrative services managers, are responsible for effective planning, coordinating and directing support staff in an office environment.
+Office managers must have related work experience in areas like leadership, purchasing, sales and contract administration, depending on the organization they manage.
 To gain proper experience in the areas needed, prospective certified office managers should consider entry-level office employment to work up to the level they desire.
 Secretarial, administrative assistant and office clerk positions could provide experience needed for certification and advancement to management positions.

 Step 3: Get Certified

-While not required by most employers, certification allows an office manager to work on specific skills and to master certain areas of management.
+While not required by most employers, certification allows an office manager to display specific skills and mastery of certain areas of management.
 Certifications vary by industry and may be offered for managers of medical offices or facilities.
 For example, the International Facility Management Association (IFMA) offers the Certified Facility Manager (CFM) certification for those interested in facility management.
 The CFM credential is available to managers with a specific combination of education and experience.
 Applicants must pass an exam and complete continuing education activities every three years.